Tldr; expensive, but worth it.

 The instructors are clearly passionate about their work and knowledge and it is easy to see that when they are teaching in front of you.

 This is in contrast to the delivery in some other places where the instructors go over every aspect of the technology.
 It is boring, like reading a reference from the start to the end.
-It might produce 20 hour courses, but I'm not sure how valuable it is.
+It might help to produce 20 hour courses, but I'm not sure if the length of a course is a good measure of its value.
+All it says to me is that it means you'll spend a long time learning.

 Frontend Masters usually breaks up key technologies into two courses: